GlobalCitizenshipFoundation/global-gateway/AI_RULES.md

 1. Please refer to the 'PRD.md' file for Product Requirements.

-2. Refer to 'Architecture.md' file to understand the app architecture and refer to the 'VIS.md' file For Vertical Implementation Strategy.
+2. Refer to 'Architecture.md' file to understand the app architecture and adherence to the Vertical Implementation Strategy.

-To accelerate development, you may reference the features from @Global Gateway App 3.0, but do not copy code directly (as it may be corrupt or error-prone).
-Instead, use it only as a functional benchmark.

 3. Provide a short summary of what you have done and what you intend to do next at the end of  every execution.
 This would allow me to correct you before you proceeding or ask you to keep going.